imarv554/test/DEPLOYMENT.md

 Currently, no environment variables are required for the frontend.
 The application uses:
 - Mock data for development/testing
-- Concordium blockchain integration (client-side)
+- Avalanche USDT escrow client (EVM, MetaMask)
 - No server-side API dependencies in current build

 ## Post-Deployment Checklist